 Whenever you receive an emergency notification, act quickly and decisively.
 Evacuate or seek shelter, as directed by the notice.

-The University tests all communication tools once every semester as well as during the state’s annual Tornado Drill in March and Great ShakeOut Earthquake Drill in October.
+The University tests all communication tools once every semester as well as during the state’s annual Tornado Drill in March.
 During these tests, the siren/public address system, text messaging, email, LED and LCD screens, UVA homepage and Emergency homepage, Alertus desktop notification, Twitter account @UVASafety, and select Health System Spok in-house pagers are activated.
 When the test is completed, an "all clear" message is issued.

 What You Can Expect